The review has been updated after the release of Corel Painter 2022.

 Just like in Photoshop, in Painter you can create your own or add custom brushes downloaded from the internet, though compared to Photoshop, there is much less of them to choose from.

 I did two quick sketches referenced from the same photograph, one in Corel Painter and one in Adobe Photoshop.
-Honestly, as much as I loved Painter’s brushes, I don’t see that much of a difference between the two images.
-Both programs in their current versions (as of 2019) provide tools which very successfully simulate traditional media.
+Honestly, as much as I love Painter’s brushes, I don’t see that much of a difference between the two images.
+Both programs provide tools which very successfully simulate traditional media.

 There is a lot of similarity between Photoshop and Painter’s tools, however their functions and options are not always the same.
 Some tools available in Painter are not present in Photoshop and vice versa.
 Some are in both programs but are much easier to use in one or the other.
 Below are some of the tools often used in digital painting or drawing that I found worth mentioning.